Darelz37/Darelz37/README.md

 - 👀 I’m interested in web and mobile development, informatique security;
 - 🌱 I’m currently learning HTML CSS &Js, python && JAVA;
 - 💞️ I’m looking to collaborate on any development projects ...
-- 📫 How to reach me I'm using odf books and YouTube videos;
+- 📫 How to reach me I'm using pdf books and YouTube videos;
 - 😄 Pronouns: Vous,Tu;
 - ⚡ Fun fact: ...